-The city has many historical sites covering many eras of the city’s history but it is WWII that is most significant and there is so much for Krakow school tours to see and do in what is a modern, bustling and vibrant city that retains much of its medieval charm and character.
+The city has many historical sites covering many eras of the city’s history there is so much for students to see and do in what is a modern, bustling and vibrant city that retains much of its medieval charm and character.

 Auschwitz-Birkenau is a UNESCO World Heritage Site, and one of the first and foremost concentration camps to be memorialised as a museum about the atrocities committed there.
 The Auschwitz memorial houses over 10,000 historical artefacts, including the personal possessions of the people forced to work there as well as various objects belonging to the SS.

 Visitors can take guided tours of the camps preserved remains, including the Auschwitz I and Auschwitz II-Birkenau camps with exhibitions offering insight to the day-to-day operations of the camp.
 The so-called 'Central Sauna' and the ruins of the gas chambers are also points of interest visitors can witness on a tour.Get a quote